imAryanSingh/AK-Satellite-Imagery-Wildfire-Prediction/README.md

 1).
 Data pipeline development:

-Preprocessing satellite images: Band selection, geospatial cropping, cloud removal;
+Preprocessing satellite images: Band selection, geospatial cropping, cloud removal (For this step, we are mostly interested in analyzing Sentinel-2 data);

-Synthetic Aperture Radar (SAR) analysis: Extracting fuel moisture & terrain features;
+Synthetic Aperture Radar (SAR) analysis: Extracting fuel moisture & terrain features (For this step, we are mostly interested in extracting information like vegetation density and soil moisture from Sentinel-1 SAR data);

 Time-series weather data integration: Incorporating temperature, wind, and humidity.